How to put these technologies together to make a working IIoT architecture

-Of course these platforms and tools still involve their own cost.
+Of course, these platforms and tools still involve their own cost.
 It’s a bit more than the cost of upgrading to a G Suite and a bit less than buying your own airline in order to avoid waiting in line for Group 4 at the airport.
 Of course, it depends on the components, but we can be pretty confident that it will be cheaper than developing them all yourself.

-3. You can establish access control, security and more without needing a lot of expertise
+3. You can establish access control, security, and more without needing a lot of expertise

 We’ve been in the IIoT field for years.
 We’ve seen a lot.
 We know just how hard it is to juggle all of the different areas of expertise needed to make these platforms work well.
-If a company wanted to build industrial IoT platforms in-house, they’d have needed to hire/train professionals in cybersecurity, wireless connectivity services, API building, etc. Basically you’d need to have your own Avengers team to make it work right.
+If a company wanted to build industrial IoT platforms in-house, they’d have needed to hire/train professionals in cybersecurity, wireless connectivity services, API building, etc. Basically, you’d need to have your own Avengers team to make it work right.

 4. Data and content aggregation is easier

 If you’re looking for “quick” industrial IoT platforms and solutions, despite having different databases, sensors, and applications, then you’ll want a ready-to-use approach.
 Why?
-Because data entering from different sources isn’t going to be in the same format.
+Because data entered from different sources isn’t going to be in the same format.
 Ever tried getting a toddler into PJs?
 Forcing together data from different sources is almost that hard.

-The DIY approach will involve a lot of figurative labeling, stamping, stuffing and shoving together into one pipe, in order to get everything processed.
+The DIY approach will involve a lot of figurative labeling, stamping, stuffing, and shoving together into one pipe, in order to get everything processed.
 If you’ve ever stuffed a mummy sleeping bag into its sheath, then you have an idea of how difficult stuffing and shoving can be.

-Which is why we almost always recommend using a solution like Liferay, which allows you to integrate data from different, varied sources into one, easy-to-use dashboard.
+This is why we almost always recommend using a solution like Liferay, which allows you to integrate data from different, varied sources into one, easy-to-use dashboard.